schnommus/libopencm3-examples/examples/efm32/efm32hg/tomu-efm32hg309/usb_cdcadm/README.md

 This example implements a USB CDC-ACM device (aka Virtual Serial Port) to demonstrate the use of the USB device stack.

-It will echo any data received.
+When data is recieved, it will toggle the green LED and echo the data.

-The red LED will toggle constantly, while the green LED will toggle whenever data is received through the virtual serial port.
+The red LED is toggled constantly and a string is sent over USB every time the LED changes state as a heartbeat.